 Eligibility for Older Americans Act services in Ohio is relatively straightforward.
 Persons must be legal Ohio residents who are aged 60 plus, or they must be caring for someone who is a senior Ohioan and meets the eligibility guidelines.
 There are no financial (income and assets) requirements in order to receive services via the OAA.
 (Voluntary donations are encouraged and are based on one’s income.)
 Aging agency staff assesses the applicant's level of needed care, but it is not clear exactly how higher needs individuals are prioritized.

 Unfortunately, eligibility and prioritization is not the same thing.
 As a result of budget constraints, someone can be eligible for services, but placed lower on the priority list.
 Priority is given to low-income families, those living in rural areas of the state, and to a lesser extent, minorities.

 Each of the 12 Area Agencies on Aging in Ohio is granted considerable freedom in how they spend their Older Americans Act funding.
 The following support services are typical, but not necessarily available in all areas of the state.

-Most services are provided free-of-charge.
+Most of the abovementioned services are provided free-of-charge.
 However, there are some services that may request a co-payment, such as homemaker services.
 As mentioned previously, the co-payment is determined on a sliding scale based on the applicant's income.
-Should fees exists, they are typically very reasonable and well below the market rate for similar services.
+Should fees exist, they are typically very reasonable and well below the market rate for similar services.

 Interested parties should contact their local Area Agency on Aging (AAA).
-Ohio has 88 counties and they are serviced by 12 nonprofit AAAs.
+Ohio has 88 counties that are serviced by 12 nonprofit AAAs.
 One can find their local AAA here.